Common Law Notice: A Complete Guide for Canadian Employers

 Whether an employer must provide health benefits during the notice period differs by each province.
 It is important to check the employment standards legislation in the province you operate in or where your employee resides.

-Under the ESA, employers in Ontario are required to continue all benefits during the notice period on termination of employment without cause.
+Under the ESA, employers in Ontario are required to continue all benefits during the statutory notice period on termination of employment.
 This includes all extended health and dental benefits that the employee had during their employment.
 In British Columbia, benefits typically terminate on the date of termination, unless extended by the employer.

 As for common law, employers have an obligation to continue the health benefits plan during the entirety of the notice period.

-Over the years, our advisors have drafted numerous customized employment contracts, helping identify any potential issues with wording and policies.
+Our experts can tailor contracts to fulfill the specific needs of your business and industry.
+We’ll help identify any potential issues with the wording of your policies and ensure you are compliant with legislation.
 To learn more about how our HR outsourcing services can benefit your business, call an expert today at 1 (833) 247-3652

 Related articles